sesu0722/Unspupervised_machine_learning/README.md

     * **Note:** The target column is needed for supervised machine learning, but it will make an unsupervised model biased.
 After all, the target column is effectively providing clusters already!

-3. Standardize your dataset so that columns that contain larger values do not influence the outcome more than columns with smaller values.
+3. Standardize the dataset so that columns that contain larger values do not influence the outcome more than columns with smaller values.

 ### Part 2: Apply Dimensionality Reduction

 1. Perform dimensionality reduction with PCA.

-  * **Hint:** Rather than specify the number of principal components when you instantiate the PCA model, state the desired **explained variance**.
-For example, say that a dataset has 100 features.
-Using `PCA(n_components=0.99)` creates a model that will preserve approximately 99% of the explained variance, whether that means reducing the dataset to 80 principal components or 3.
-For this assignment, preserve 90% of the explained variance in dimensionality reduction.

-2. Further reduce the dataset dimensions with t-SNE and visually inspect the results.
-To do this, run t-SNE on the principal components, which is the output of the PCA transformation.
+2. Further reduce the dataset dimensions with t-SNE and visually inspect the results by runing t-SNE on the principal components, which is the output of the PCA transformation.

 3. Create a scatter plot of the t-SNE output.